KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `MMM-Bluelinky.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-BluetoothDevices by timodejong95](https://github.com/timodejong95/MMM-BluetoothDevices)

 1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
 2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+3. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
+4. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-3. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-4. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-BME280 by awitwicki](https://github.com/awitwicki/MMM-BME280)